-In fact, a recent study shows that 94% of B2B buyers expect the same level of customer satisfaction they get as when they make personal purchases.
-To get more concrete, these customer satisfaction expectations include things like low-cost and highly transparent and quick delivery of goods, according to CCJ Digital.
+In fact, a recent study shows that 94% of B2B buyers expect the same level of customer satisfaction they get when they make personal purchases.
+To get more concrete, these customer satisfaction expectations include things like low-cost, transparency, and quick delivery of goods, according to CCJ Digital.

 Millennials are particularly demanding when it comes to expecting quick delivery.
-Stats show that 56% of millennials expect same-day delivery.
+Statistics show that 56% of millennials expect same-day delivery.

 Why do Millennial expectations matter to B2B e-commerce brands?